idranne/Columbia-DBMI-/Deployment_notes.md

  - Take into account the different facial expression (smile, sitting up and down, stuff like that) ---> yup i got tgis one
  - Divide updrs score by 4

+Movement set
+remember that you have one hot tencoed the wrist column and also replace the task columns with integers